iLVL-Key/FFXI/addons/Bars/readme.md

   - Displays number of targets hit and totals for AoE cures/damage.
   - Displays casting, completed, and interrupted icons.
   - Tracks every player/mob within range as they perform actions, so you can tab around to different targets and see what they are doing.
-  - Spells are colored based on their element.
+  - Spells colored based on their element.
 - Self Actions.
   - Dedicated to displaying your own actions.
   - Displays a casting bar based on casting time for spells and items.